 - Making long distance phone calls on the library phone.

-- Smoking, consumption, or any other use of tobacco or alcohol on the premises.
+- Smoking, vaping, consumption, or any other use of tobacco, nicotine, electronic smoking devices or alcohol on the premises.

 - Making use of the restrooms for purpose for which the restrooms were not intended, including but not limited to, bathing, shaving, washing hair, or washing clothing.